rzuritamilla/phr/gip-twmodel/PITCHME.md

 +++
 ### Capacity building
 @ul[](false)
 - Content: we need a more up-to-date curriculum (Geodata science, Python for geocomputing, etc).
-The curriculum is tailored WITH the help of the receiving organization.
+This curriculum is then tailored WITH the help of the receiving organization.

-- More TMT-like courses and direct and long-term- engagement with organizations and/or countries so that we can draft our accountability plan.
+- More TMT-like courses and direct and long-term engagement with organizations/countries so that we can draft and pursue the accountability plan.
 @ulend

 +++